These functions coerce objects into different objects by extracting and translating the information contained in the original object:

 as_tidygraph(test)

-#> # A labelled, directed network of 6 nodes and 5 arcs
+#> # A labelled, two-mode network of 3 nodes and 3 nodes and 5 ties

 #>